Research & expertise

 Miah Daughtery is the literacy director of content advocacy and design at NWEA, where she spends her days figuring out how to get kids more excited about reading and writing.
 An avid and lifelong reader herself, she routinely reads over 50 books a year on all kinds of topics, so she’s dangerous at cocktail parties.
 Prior to joining NWEA, she was a classroom reading and English teacher for almost 10 years, a district literacy specialist, the state literacy coordinator for the Tennessee Department of Education, the director of literacy for Achieve, and the executive director of professional learning for Odell Education.
 She earned her BA in English at the University of Michigan, her MEd in reading at Wayne State University, and her EdD in public policy and educational administration from Vanderbilt’s Peabody School of Education in 2016.
 She believes literacy is an ethical and social justice issue, and she prides herself on finding books for reluctant readers.
 When she’s not working, you can find Dr. Daughtery thinking and talking about literacy while in her kitchen baking cookies, during a yoga class, or in the airport catching a flight to a place with a beach.

 Garron Gianopulos leads NWEA’s through-year assessment design on GMAP.
 Dr. Gianopulos has a broad interest in the practical application of IRT in the development of formative, interim, and summative assessments, and his latest research interests have focused on the use of explanatory IRT, structural equation modeling, and data visualization techniques to validate theories of learning.
 Prior to joining NWEA in 2018, he was a psychometrician at North Carolina State University, the North Carolina Department of Public Instruction (NCDPI), Professional Testing Inc., and the University of South Florida.
 While at NCDPI, Dr. Gianopulos led the development of end-of-year and end-of-course summative assessments in mathematics and interim assessments in multiple subjects.
 As a psychometrician at North Carolina State, he supported the development of formative diagnostic mathematics assessments centered around learning trajectories.
 Dr. Gianopulos also served on the North Carolina TAC until his transition to NWEA.
-Dr. Gianopulos holds a doctorate in curriculum and instruction with an emphasis in educational measurement and research and a doctorate in curriculum and instruction with an emphasis in educational measurement and evaluation, both from the University of South Florida.
+Dr. Gianopulos holds a doctorate in curriculum and instruction with an emphasis in educational measurement and evaluation with a cognate in psychometrics from the University of South Florida.

 Principal Research Scientist